 Aeacus qualifies too.
 While he doesn't have the tons of hp that Binky and Raxgore have, nor can he regenerate or lock players' skills, his normal attacks are insanely powerful, but the 4 temporary buffs that he keeps using during the battle are what make him a complete nightmare to defeat .
 He can raise his dodge chance to annoying levels, reduce all damage done to him by 3/4, double his critical hit's damage, or, for the complete nightmare, DOUBLE HIS ATTACK POWER (Which also doubles his criticals).
 Oh, he can use any one of them at will, and can even use more than one per time.
 And if you thought he was difficult... try to beat his Ultra version.
 For both of them, killing entire parties in seconds is not unheard of.

 Ultra Chaos Dragon really had players running for the hills due to its ability to hit all players with a massive Chaos Apocalypse attack that is five times more powerful than its already highly damaging normal attacks.
+Not to mention, it even has about as much HP as Binky does, which probably means that players won't be able to defeat it quick enough before it unleashes said attack for many tries.
 Trust us, you do not want to face this boss.
 It's nearly impossible to take down, even if you have to defeat it to complete the quest involving it.

 The Blade of Awe is comparatively much less brutal, but still frustrating; while the first four quests are fairly easy, the final one requires the Runes, an item which has a .1% drop rate (.3% from Tibiacenas)... and can only be obtained by fighting Chaos Lords, most of which have plenty of health, are at the ends of fairly lengthy quest chains, and are usually among the toughest enemies in the game.
 Expect to fight hundreds of them and spend several days while trying to complete this one.
 Thankfully, unlike the above two quests, the rewards are much more worthwhile, especially the Enchantments.